 The Journey to the Tamul Waterfall of the Huasteca Potosina

 Ciudad Valles is a very interesting city in the sense that during the low season, there seems to be way more taxis than people.
-Most of the waterfalls of the Huasteca Potosina are a short ride away from Ciudad Valles (1 to 2 hours max) and you can reach them by car, private taxi or by organised tour (more on that later).
+Most of the waterfalls of the Huasteca Potosina are a short ride away from Ciudad Valles (1 to 2 hours max) and you can reach them by car, private taxi or by organized tour (more on that later).

 If your time is short and you want to visit THE most impressive one, then you definitely need to go on a day trip to the Tamul Waterfall, a beautiful natural sight located in the Tampaon river that boasts an impressive height of 105 meters (344 feet!!!).